jamesscottbrown/Sveltify-plot/README.md

 A quick hacky script that uses `acorn` to parse JS code for an Observable Plot plot, and produces some svelte-like code.

-A POC for auto-converitng examples for [SveltePlot](https://www.vis4.net/blog/2024/01/svelteplot/)
+A POC for auto-converting examples for [SveltePlot](https://www.vis4.net/blog/2024/01/svelteplot/)

 Install dependencies with `npm install`, then run with `node main.mjs`.

 ## Example output

+Example 1:

 ```js
 Plot.plot({  marks: [Plot.lineY(aapl, {x: 'Date', y: 'Close'})] })